 Try good luck charms.
 Bring in something you associate with success or the support of your loved ones, and use it as a psychological boost.

 Take all of the time you’ve been allotted.
 Reread, rework, and rethink your answers if you have extra time at the end, rather than giving up and handing the exam in the minute you’ve written your last sentence.
 Use every advantage you are given.

 Remember that instructors do not want to see you trip up—they want to see you do well.
 With this in mind, try to relax and just do the best you can.
 The more you panic, the more mistakes you are liable to make.
 Put the test in perspective: will you die from a poor performance?
 Will you lose all of your friends?
 Will your entire future be destroyed?
 Remember: it’s just a test.

-Gefvert, Constance J. The Confident Writer: A Norton Handbook.
-2nd ed.
+Gefvert, Constance J. 1988.
+The Confident Writer: A Norton Handbook, 2nd ed.
 New York: W.W.
-Norton and Company, 1988.
+Norton and Company.

-Kirszner, Laurie G. Writing: A College Rhetoric.
-New York: Holt, Rinehart and Winston, Inc., 1988.
+Kirszner, Laurie G. 1988.
+Writing: A College Rhetoric, 2nd ed.
+New York: Holt, Rinehart, and Winston.

-Woodman, Leonora and Thomas P. Adler.
-The Writer’s Choices.
-Illinois: Scott, Foresman and Company, 1985.
+Woodman, Leonara, and Thomas P. Adler.
+1988.
+The Writer’s Choices, 2nd ed.
+Northbrook, Illinois: Scott Foresman.

 This work is licensed under CC BY-NC-ND 4.0